The Importance of Sleeping Well

 Let’s focus on something you spend nearly one-third of your life doing… sleep!

-Well, it should be one third if you’re serious about the importance of quality sleep.
-Sleep recommendations change by age, but if you’re over 18 years old, you should be sleeping 7-9 hours a night.
+Well, it should be one-third if you’re serious about quality sleep.
+Recommendations change by age, but if you’re over 18 years old, you should be sleeping 7-9 hours a night.
+Plus, there’s new research showing that women should get even more.

 The consensus shows we are getting one hour less than Americans slept in the 1940s.
-That’s missing out on 15 days of sleep each year!!
-Chronic sleep deprivation affects cognitive function, overall body health, testosterone, and mood.
+That’s missing out on 15 days of sleep each year.
+Chronic sleep deprivation affects cognitive function, overall body health, hormone and mineral levels, and mood.

 I tried burning the candle at both ends, cratered, and then made a full recovery.
-I hope my story and our seven reasons to get at least 7 hours of sleep will shed light on the importance of sleeping well.
+After reading my sleep deprivation story and our seven reasons to get at least 7 hours, we hope you’ll better prioritize sleep.

 the importance of sleeping well

-The importance of sleeping well is a big topic of discussion, learning, and experimenting in our household.
+The importance of sleep is a big topic of discussion, learning, and experimenting in our household.

 Six hours of sleep used to be plenty, and energy was never an issue.
 Frustrated, I visited a sleep specialist in Fort Worth who thought I had sleep apnea.
 That didn’t seem right.
-So I went to another doctor and started researching sleep feverishly.
+So I went to several more doctors and started researching sleep feverishly.

 I was getting blood tests to check my vitamin D levels.
 Eventually, I had one doctor also test for my testosterone levels.
 Since this is a hormone your body produces while asleep, I figured it might be low.